hepplerj/cv/web-cv.md

 *Internal*

--   August Edgren Fellowship, College of Arts and Sciences, University of Nebraska-Lincoln, 2016, funded.
+-   Eugene and Sunny Thomas Fund, University of Nebraska at Omaha Libraries University of Nebraska at Omaha, 2017, $5,500.
+-   Faculty Research Grant, Charles W. & Mary Caldwell Martin Fund, University of Nebraska at Omaha, 2017, $725.
 -   Office of International Affairs Seed Grant, Stanford University, 2014, not awarded.
 -   John F. Stover Fellowship, Department of History, University of